Samtoch/RAG_LLM_INTEGRATION/README.md

 - NLog (for logging)

 ## Getting Started
+### Qdrant Setup
+- Follow the Qdrant documentation to set up a Qdrant instance.
+- Create a collection in Qdrant to store your embeddings.
+- Obtain your Qdrant API key and endpoint URL.
+- Install Qdrant client library for .Net.
+- Configure the Qdrant client in your .Net project with your API key and endpoint URL.
+- Test the connection to Qdrant to ensure it's working correctly.

+- ### OpenAI Setup
+- Sign up for an OpenAI account and obtain your API key.
+- Install OpenAI client library for .Net.
+- Configure the OpenAI client in your .Net project with your API key.
+- Test the connection to OpenAI to ensure it's working correctly.

+- ### Project Setup
+- Fork or clone this repository.
 - Clone the repository
 - Navigate to the project directory
 - Restore the NuGet packages